Report on Annual Expenditures for Travel, Hospitality and Conferences 2016–2017

-The School's strategic outcome and program are outlined in its Report on Plans and Priorities 2016–17.
+The School's strategic outcome and programs are outlined in the Canada School of Public Service Departmental Plan 2017–18.
 In that context, School employees plan, design and deliver learning programs and activities to federal public servants across the country.

 Annual Expenditures for Travel, Hospitality and Conferences for the Canada School of Public Service

 Annual travel, hospitality and conference expenditures for the Canada School of Public Service, in thousands of dollars.
 The first column contains the expenditure categories.
 The total expenses are presented in the second-last line.
 Read to the right for the expenditures for the fiscal year ending March 31, 2017, the fiscal year ending March 31, 2016, and the variance between the two fiscal years."

 March 31, 2017